AutoParam3DMax/kitchen_cabinet_iLogic/README.md

 Observe how the model updates smoothly and consistently.

+📌 Project Roadmap

+This version includes only the first part of the parametrization process — a single part model with basic parameter control and one core rule.

+Future versions will expand the automation with:

+➕ Additional iLogic rules

+➕ Multi-part parametric structure

+➕ BOM parameterization

+➕ Automated specification data

+➕ Parametric drawing generation

+➕ More advanced validation and configuration logic

+This is just the foundation for a larger automation system that will grow step by step.

 💡 Notes

 The model is built to maintain stability over wide parameter ranges.